More Accusations Of Child Sex Abuse By Priests In Illinois Uncovered, Says AG

 The diocese often discounted allegations that came from just one accuser and "sought to discredit a survivor's allegations based upon the survivor's personal life," according to the investigation.

-The Archbishop of Chicago, Cardinal Blase J. Cupich, responded to the Madigan's initial findings in a statement:
+The archbishop of Chicago, Cardinal Blase J. Cupich, responded to Madigan's initial findings in a statement:

 "I want to express again the profound regret of the whole church for our failures to address the scourge of clerical sexual abuse.
 It is the courage of victim-survivors that has shed purifying light on this dark chapter in church history...There can be no doubt about the constant need to strengthen our culture of healing, protection, and accountability.
 While the vast majority of abuses took place decades ago, many victim-survivors continue to live with this unimaginable pain."